stencila/dockta/README.md

 > 🔧 Setup these badges; add others

-Docker is a great for tool for creating reproducible computing environments.
+Docker is a good tool for creating reproducible computing environments.
 But creating truely reproducible Docker images can be difficult.
 Dockter aims to make it easier for researchers to create Docker images for their research projects.
 Dockter automatically creates and manages a Docker image for _your_ project based on _your_ source source code.

 > 🔧 Add a GIF of a console session similar to [this one](http://media.kennethreitz.com.s3.amazonaws.com/pipenv.gif) by Kenneth Reitz for Pipenv